 var a = isValid ? value_true : value_false;

-Prefer clarity over brevity: When in doubt about whether the code is more readable or less, consider using IF-ELSE conditionals or breaking the logic into multiple lines to make it clearer and more understandable.
+Prefer clarity over brevity: At the slightest doubt about whether the code becomes more or less readable, consider using IF-ELSE conditionals or breaking down the logic into multiple lines to make it clearer and more understandable.

-Use parentheses to avoid ambiguities: If you have more complex expressions involving ternary operators, use parentheses to ensure that the evaluation occurs correctly and to avoid ambiguities in operator precedence.
+Use parentheses to avoid ambiguity: If you have more complex expressions involving ternary operators, use parentheses to ensure correct evaluation and avoid ambiguity in operator precedence.

 It is often said that the ternary conditional follows the functional programming paradigm.
-Well, that is not exactly true.
-Let’s say that it is “more inclined” towards functional programming than an IF.
-But whether it is functional or not totally depends on how we use it.
+Well, that’s not exactly true.
+Let’s say it is “more inclined” towards functional programming than an IF.
+But whether it is functional or not depends entirely on how we use it.

 For example, if we use it as usual, evaluating a condition and returning one value or another, it is functional programming.